 by Ken Bakely

 A long-dormant, traumatic secret is a lethal weapon.
-To those privy to its contents, it is intensely guarded information, and the idea of such a story or a truth seeing the light of day is intolerable.
-They will go to irrational lengths in order to keep the traumas of the past hidden away.
+Those privy to its contents will go to irrational lengths in order to keep the traumas of the past hidden away.
 Matt Sobel’s Take Me to the River shows us what happens when someone stumbles upon this Pandora’s box and causes everything to unravel, even if doing so unwittingly.
 The best thing that the film does for us is to keep us in the dark.
 The plot centers around two major events, and we never quite discover what happens in either one.
 Dialogue is sparse, often coded, and loaded with pauses which speak for miles.
 The setting – sunny, open, rural – leaves the characters without a place to hide.
 It all amounts to an 84 minute long anxiety attack, as a tense mood begins immediately and rapidly ratchets up, hitting a fever pitch early and then staying there without relief.

 It all begins when seventeen-year-old Ryder (Logan Miller) and his parents, Cindy (Robin Weigert) and Don (Richard Schiff), make the long drive from their home in California to a farm in Nebraska, where Cindy’s family is gathering for a reunion.
 Ryder is gay, and his mother advises him to keep this fact under wraps from her deeply conservative kin.
 Yet Ryder, with a streak of adolescent rebellion, decides not to go gentle into that closet, and makes a couple of interesting fashion choices – tight red shorts, neon-yellow sunglasses, and a bright V-neck t-shirt.
 As expected, he stands out among his more neutrally dressed relatives.